sombriks/gh-actions-playground/README.md

 - Useful to report some important result as [part of the workflow][49]
 - Event needed is a pull request

+## 14 - create a reusable action

+The key difference is a reusable workflow will eat an entire job, while a reusable action only a step.

+Actions can't access env or secrets directly, you must pass inputs.

+You can define custom actions locally to the repo or use 3rd party ones.

+[More details][51].

 ## Noteworthy 3rd party actions